 “That individually and as a community we pledge ourselves to be aware of the needs of others.
 We must not hesitate to respond to suffering, deprivation, separation or the loss of human dignity.”

-And so the Justice and Peace Committee work towards these goals by addressing a number of issues such as Haiti Twinning and Global Solidarity (could we link this to the Diocesan page for Haiti?); Education in Catholic Social Teaching (link to the Commonwealth Catholic Charities web-site?); Support of Bristol Faith in Action (link to their website?); Faithful Citizenship through Legislative Advocacy (I’d like to link this to the two advocacy arms in Virginia and Tennessee) and civic responsibility; Respect Life Issues (link to...?) and many other areas.
+And so the Social Ministry Committee work towards these goals by addressing a number of issues such as Haiti Twinning and Global Solidarity (could we link this to the Diocesan page for Haiti?); Education in Catholic Social Teaching (link to the Commonwealth Catholic Charities web-site?); Support of Bristol Faith in Action (link to their website?); Faithful Citizenship through Legislative Advocacy (I’d like to link this to the two advocacy arms in Virginia and Tennessee) and civic responsibility; Respect Life Issues (link to...?) and many other areas.

 As Catholic Christians we are called to work to promote Justice and Peace in our daily lives by how we live and how we reverence each other.
 This is stated in our Parish Mission Statement under “Fellowship”